simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 ## The AI Impact: How Certifications Are Adapting

 Every certification vendor is scrambling to add AI content.
-Here's who's actually doing it well:
+Here's who does it well:

 ### Certifications with Meaningful AI Integration (2026)